-The proposed drainage arrangements at AP3 Bicester Town station will be designed to achieve the target discharge rates presented in Table 3.
+The proposed drainage arrangements at AP3 Bicester Town Station have been designed to achieve betterment over the target discharge rates presented in Table 4Table 3.
 The design will ensure a degree of over attenuation is provided to account for the runoff generated by AP2 Tubbs Lane footbridge.
-This will ensure that post-development runoff rates from both AP2 & AP3 are reduced to pre-development equivalents with a commitment to achieve a betterment of rates for the 1 in 100 year plus climate change event.
-We consider that the information provided in this surface water drainage assessment is sufficient to comply with Condition 13 of the TWA Order and the surface water drainage requirements of NPPF/PPS25.
+This will ensure that post-development runoff rates from both AP2 & AP3 are reduced to pre-development equivalents.
+We consider that the information provided in this surface water drainage assessment is sufficient to comply with Condition 13 of the TWA Order and the surface water drainage requirements of NPPF.